 Undergraduate Research Assistants

-Karina is currently a senior at the University of Houston.
-She is majoring in Psychology with a minor in History.
-Her current research interests involve personality disorders, substance abuse, anxiety and depression and their effects on communities of color.
-After graduation, she plans to continue her education and pursue a Ph.D. in Clinical Psychology.
+Olga is a senior at the University of Houston, pursuing a Bachelor of Science in Psychology with a minor in Medicine and Society.
+Her research interests include anxiety, depression, stress, and the effects psychological dysfunctions have on an individual’s physical health.
+After graduation, she plans to further her education and hopes to pursue a Ph.D. in Clinical Health Psychology

-Natalia Peraza is a senior at the University of Houston pursuing a Bachelor of Science in Psychology with a minor in Human Development and Family Studies.
-Her main research interests are in neuropsychology, substance abuse, and mood disorders.
-She plans to pursue a Ph.D in Clinical Psychology
+Bryce Clausen is currently a Junior at the University of Houston pursuing a B.S. in Psychology with a minor in Medicine & Society.
+His current research interests include anxiety and trauma with an aspect of cultural and how culture impacts mental illness.
+He hopes to pursue a Ph.D in Clinical Psychology